bikespace/bikespace/bikespace_api/README.md

 - On the Swagger page, you can open GET and select "Try it out" - if everything is working correctly, the API should return the dummy data.
 - If you run the frontend application (`$ make run-frontend` in a separate terminal) and use it to make a new submission, you should be able to see it by making another GET request to the API or re-executing the table view in pgAdmin.

+To run tests, in a terminal run `$ make run-pytest`.
+You can find [more information about pytest in their documentation](https://docs.pytest.org/en/stable/).